Union blockade: Blockade runners

 Blockade runners preferred to run past the Union Navy at night, either on moonless nights, before the moon rose, or after it set.
 As they approached the coastline, the ships showed no lights, and sailors were prohibited from smoking.
 Likewise, Union warships covered all their lights, except perhaps a faint light on the commander's ship.
 If a Union warship discovered a blockade runner, it fired signal rockets in the direction of its course to alert other ships.
 The runners adapted to such tactics by firing their own rockets in different directions to confuse Union warships.

 In November 1864, a wholesaler in Wilmington asked his agent in the Bahamas to stop sending so much chloroform and instead send "essence of cognac" because that perfume would sell "quite high".
 Confederate supporters held rich blockade runners in contempt for profiteering on luxuries while the soldiers were in rags.
 On the other hand, their bravery and initiative were necessary for the rebellion's survival, and many women in the back country flaunted imported $10 gewgaws and $50 hats to demonstrate the Union had failed to isolate them from the outer world.
 The government in Richmond, Virginia, eventually regulated the traffic, requiring half the imports to be munitions; it even purchased and operated some runners on its own account and made sure they loaded vital war goods.
 By 1864, Lee's soldiers were eating imported meat.
 Not wanting to draw Britain into a possible war with the Union, the Union Navy decided to apply the principles of international law in the conflict; captured British sailors were released, while Confederates went to prison camps.
 The ships were unarmed (the weight of the cannon would slow them down), so they posed no danger to the Navy warships.
 Therefore, blockade running was reasonably safe for both sides.

 One example of the lucrative (and short-lived) nature of the blockade running trade was the ship Banshee, which operated out of Nassau and Bermuda.
 She was captured on her seventh run into Wilmington, North Carolina, and confiscated by the U.S. Navy for use as a blockading ship.
 However, at the time of her capture, she had turned a 700% profit for her English owners, who quickly commissioned and built Banshee No. 2, which soon joined the firm's fleet of blockade runners.

 In May 1865, CSS Lark became the last Confederate ship to slip out of a Southern port and successfully evade the Union blockade when she left Galveston, Texas, for Havana.

+Throughout the conflict, at least 600,000 arms (mostly British Pattern 1853 Enfield rifles) were smuggled by blockade runners to the Confederacy, 330,000 of them into the Gulf ports.
+Such shipments were enough to prolong the war by two years and kill 400,000 additional Americans.